DomenikMoody/CapstoneProject/README.md

 ## AWS
 Logged-in Users can
-* Upload multiple images of their spot to AWS S3
+* Upload multiple ivideos to AWS S3 one at a time
+* Upload thumbnails to the playlist and video

 ## Future Features
 ### User Profile Pages For Other Users to View